Last Updated on

 They are proving to be versatile particularly for smaller labs and clinics.
 With easy movement across the clinic’s premises, these small devices make you serve more efficiently than a big, motionless machine.
 Thus, they need less space.
 Most machines are also moveable by hand and driven by a battery.

-Just as other ultrasound devices, the portable ones are useful for analysis in several disciplines, including cardiology, abdominal, pediatrics, muscular, and vascular.
+Just like other ultrasound devices, the portable ones are useful for analysis in several disciplines, including cardiology, abdominal, pediatrics, muscular, and vascular.
 They also are reliable for scrutinizing the development of the fetus and pediatric assessments of a baby’s spine and head.